Standing Committee on Pro Bono Legal Services

 The committee works to promote volunteer legal work in Massachusetts to help people of limited means who are in need of legal representation.

-Established in August 1999, the Standing Committee on Pro Bono Legal Services works to promote volunteer legal work in Massachusetts to help people of limited means who are in need of legal representation, in accordance with the (Supreme Judicial Court 3:07) Rule 6.1, Voluntary Pro Bono Publico Service ("for the public good").
+Established in August 1999, the Supreme Judicial Court Standing Committee on Pro Bono Legal Services works to promote volunteer legal work to help people of limited means who are in need of legal representation, in accordance with Rule 6.1, Voluntary Pro Bono Publico Service ("for the public good"), of the Massachusetts Rules of Professional Conduct (Supreme Judicial Court Rule 3:07).

 The Standing Committee on Pro Bono Legal Services administers both the Adams Pro Bono Publico Awards Program and the Pro Bono Honor Roll.
-The Adams Pro Bono Publico Awards Program seeks to identify and honor those in the legal profession who have enhanced the human dignity of others by improving or delivering volunteer legal services to the Commonwealth's poor and disadvantaged.
-The Pro Bono Honor Roll acknowledges the extraordinary commitment to pro bono legal work by law firms, solo practitioners, in-house corporate counsel offices, government legal offices, non-profit organizations and law school faculties that certify that they have performed a minimum number of hours of approved pro bono legal services during the previous calendar year, and law students who have done so during their law school careers.
+The Adams Pro Bono Publico Awards Program seeks to identify and honor lawyers, law students, law firms, and other legal organizations who have demonstrated extraordinary commitment to providing volunteer legal services to people in need.
+The Pro Bono Honor Roll acknowledges the outstanding commitment to pro bono legal work by lawyers, law firms, and other legal organizations that certify that they have performed a minimum number of hours of approved pro bono services during the previous calendar year, and law students who have done so during their law school careers.

 Committee Members